directdemocracy-vote/doc/card.md

     contentEncoding: base64
     contentMediaType: image/jpeg
   latitude:
-    description: latitude of the home of the citizen expressed in degrees
+    description: latitude of the home of the citizen expressed in 1/1000000 degrees
-    type: number
+    type: integer
-    minimum: -90
+    minimum: -90000000
-    maximum: 90
+    maximum: 90000000
   longitude:
-    description: longitude of the home of the citizen expressed in degrees
+    description: longitude of the home of the citizen expressed in 1/1000000 degrees
-    type: number
+    type: integer
-    minimum: -180
+    minimum: -180000000
-    maximum: 180
+    maximum: 180000000
   documents:
     description: documents to be checked by citizen endorsers
     type: array